L3-iGrant/slate/source/index.html.md

 `POST /organizations/{organizationId}/coverimage`

-Updates the cover image for an organization
+Updates the cover image for an org.
+The recommended image size is 1500x500 px and in JPG format.

 <h3 id="post__organizations_{organizationid}_coverimage-parameters">Parameters</h3>